anythingwithawire/makepdfbook/README.md

 Bookmarking is done by stolen code, but is very slow and would be better down by pdfmarks, maybe.

-This extremely rough still band I need to come back to it and tidy up so much crap, some of it fundemental but it met an immediate need I need, needs a shitload of tidy up.
+Warning : this extremely rough with many poor practices.

-I
+I still need to come back to it and tidy up so much crap, some of it fundemental but it met an immediate need I need, needs a shitload of tidy up.